Paul Theroux: Career

-His novel Saint Jack (1973) was banned by the government of Singapore for 30 years.
-Both were banned because they were considered too critical of the government's leader(s), or cast the country in an unfavorable light.
-All Theroux's books were banned by the apartheid government in South Africa, but in 1995 after South Africa's transition to democracy, under the presidency of Nelson Mandela, the South African Department of Education made Theroux's “The Mosquito Coast” required reading as a set book for 12th grade students sitting their final (“Matric”) exam.
+His novel, Saint Jack (1973), was banned by the government of Singapore for 30 years, for casting the country in an unfavorable light.
+All Theroux's books were banned by the apartheid government in South Africa, but in 1995 after South Africa's transition to democracy, under the presidency of Nelson Mandela, the South African Department of Education made Theroux's The Mosquito Coast required reading as a set book for 12th-grade students sitting their final ("Matric") exam.

-In 2001, prior to his 60th birthday, Theroux returned to Africa to retrace his footsteps and "[take] the pulse of the continent."
+In 2001, prior to his 60th birthday, Theroux returned to Africa to retrace his footsteps and "[take] the pulse of the continent".
 Despite undergoing various hardships during the trip, he came away with a positive impression of Africa and African people and optimistic views of its future.
 However, his experiences soured his attitudes towards foreign tourists and activists.
 He wrote about this journey in the book Dark Star Safari.

 Theroux has criticized celebrity activists like Bono, Brad Pitt and Angelina Jolie as "mythomaniacs, people who wish to convince the world of their worth."
 He has said that "the impression that Africa is fatally troubled and can be saved only by outside help—not to mention celebrities and charity concerts—is a destructive and misleading conceit".

-In a 2009 interview, he stated that he now has "the disposition of a hobbit," and had become more optimistic than in his youth.
+In a 2009 interview, he stated that he now has "the disposition of a hobbit" and has become more optimistic than in his youth.
 He further commented that he "need[s] happiness to write well."

 In an op-ed in The New York Times on October 22, 2016, Theroux recommended that President Obama pardon John Walker Lindh.
-In the article, he compared his association with rebel ministers and own unwitting involvement, while a peace Corps volunteer, in a plot to assassinate President Hastings Banda of Malawi (noted above) to the complexities in the case of the convicted American citizen who fought with the Taliban in Afghanistan.
+In the article, he compared his association with rebel ministers and own unwitting involvement, while a Peace Corps volunteer, in a plot to assassinate President Hastings Banda of Malawi (noted above) to the complexities in the case of the convicted American citizen who fought with the Taliban in Afghanistan.